OCLC-Developer-Network/mobile-example-one/README.md

-This is a starter PhoneGap application with a node.js builder, bower to manage javascript app dependencies, jasmine and karma for unit tests and cucumber and appium for functional tests.
+This is a starter PhoneGap application with a node.js builder, bower to manage javascript app dependencies, jasmine and karma for unit tests.
 It builds a simple tilt meter.

 <div style="width:100%; text-align:center; padding-bottom: 12px;">
 <img src="https://github.com/geocolumbus/geomob/blob/master/screen_shot.png" width=200"/>